frnmst/kalliope-rest/README.rst

 Usage as an API
 ===============

-Each API method returns a dictionary containing
+When successful, each API method returns a dictionary containing

-    retcode     an integer
     text        the text that the server returned.
 This variable is set only if the command was successful.

+otherwise an exception is raised.

 List of API methods
 -------------------